toAtulArora/IISER_repo/README.md

 SUMMER '13 TIMELINE
 --
+* May 16, Thursday: Working on dipole detection.

+* May 15, Wednesday: The magnetic lifting worked, but friction reduction failed.
+Rather interestingly the dipole would align to the suspension magnet's field.
+Plus, today the spot recognition algorithm was finalized and it seemd to be perfect.

 * May 14, Tuesday: Trying to get the webcam to work, eventually acceded to installing everything on a desktop machine.
 Worked on reducing the friction further

 * May 13, Monday: Completed the proof of concept version of the latticeAnlyser.
 Tomorrow we plan to print the coloured ovals and test

+** May 11 and 12, Saturday and Sunday: Read the opencv tutorials when the algorithms started appearing and fitting the bill!

 * May 10, Friday: Continued with the setup, finetuning, installing other applications, making a documentation alongside for better support next time, added a shared folder between windows and linux